wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ![throwback logo banner image](/assets/img/posts/throwback/banner.webp)

-[Throwback] in Active Directory lab that teaches the fundamentals and core concepts of attacking a Windows network.
+[Throwback] in Active Directory lab from **TryHackMe** that teaches the fundamentals and core concepts of attacking a Windows network.
 The network simulates a realistic corporate environment that has several attack vectors you would expect to find in today’s organisations.

 ## Contents
 ---

+I tried my really hard to organise this writeup, however with the nature of the lab I often needed to move to and from machines often, therefore it may jump around a little between topics and machines so use this contents list to find exactly what you need:

 1. [Network Enumeration](#enumeration)
 2. [THROWBACK-FW01](#throwback-fw01)
  - [Logging In](#logging-in)